textadventures/quest/docs/ui-custom.md

 JS.eval ("$('#gamePanes').width(227);")
 ```

-Here is the whole thing:
+Note that we have to use JS.eval for the width as it is not a CSS property.

+Here is the whole thing (which should go in the interface script at the top of the _Advanced Scripts_ tab of thye game object):

 ```
 backandborder = "border: chocolate ridge 6px;background:sandybrown"